Kamehameha Schools: Land holdings

 Bishop's original bequest consisted of 375000 acre of land worth around $474,000.
 More than 365000 acre are still controlled by the estate.
 The book value of the land for accounting purposes is probably much lower than fair market value.
 Kamehameha Schools' Land Assets Division manages nearly 360000 acre of this land, which is used for agricultural and conservation purposes.
 The remaining 5000 acre are designated for commercial use; approximately 1500 acre of those acres actively generate revenue.

 Kamehameha Schools' commercial real estate includes owned and operated properties and ground lease holdings.
 Commercial properties operating on Kamehameha Schools land include shopping centers, such as Windward Mall, Pearlridge, Kahala Mall, and Royal Hawaiian Center; and hotels, such as the Kahala Hotel & Resort, the Four Seasons Resort Hualālai, and the Royal Hawaiian Hotel.

 Kamehameha is also redeveloping several of its urban real estate properties in Haleʻiwa, Kāhala, Kakaʻako, Kapālama, and Mōʻiliʻili to revitalize those areas and increase commercial revenue.

 On October 22, 2013, Kamehameha Schools announced that it would sell the buildings of its largest single real estate property (in terms of value), the Royal Hawaiian Center.
 The shopping center encompasses three blocks of prime Waikīkī real estate on Kalākaua Avenue.

+In August 2024, Kamehameha Schools was part of a $4 billion settlement related to the 2023 Maui fire.
+The school was a party to the lawsuit due to their ownership of large parcels of land which were poorly maintained, which in turn fed the wildfires.